 I certainly don’t aspire to become a legend like Terry Fox or to be anything resembling a saint or a cancer hero.
 But still, I’ve discovered inner qualities and personal strengths I never appreciated or properly acknowledged in myself.
 Subjected to the ultimate test, I’ve sometimes shocked myself with my capacity to overcome adversity and to confront physical pain and suffering.
 As one of the approximately 17,000 Canadian women living with ovarian cancer, I obviously know firsthand how it impacts a life.
 For survivors there is tremendous emotional pressure, along with social and financial turmoil.

 There are moments when you have the impression that your world is spinning violently out of control.
 The fundamental paradox is that I’m often able to feel a sense of power, combined with courage and self-assurance.
 It’s as if I’m standing in life’s Category 5 hurricane and remaining resolute, steadfast and unbroken.
 “Okay cancer, you ruthless bastard, attack me with all the intensity you’ve got!
-I will still transcend you and the pure malevolence that you represent,” I tell myself.
-Some pundits would consider this type of resolve impressive, especially as demonstrated by a socially introverted, physically petite woman, such as myself—I stand only four feet 10 inches at the absolute maximum.
+I will still transcend you and the pure malevolence that you represent,” I sometimes tell myself.
+Some pundits would consider this type of resolve impressive, especially as demonstrated by a socially introverted, physically petite woman, such as myself.

 Appreciate the flowers in your own backyard.